storj/docs/zksync.md

 ```
 docker run ... storjlabs/storagenode:latest --operator.wallet-features=zksync
 ```

+---
+*Please enter everything in lowercase and double-check for spelling mistakes.
+This is a very basic implementation without any validations.*

+---

 If you decided to specify the `zksync` wallet feature as an option, you need to stop and remove the container and run it back with all your parameters include added option for wallet feature, otherwise you can just restart the container.